Helsinki-AI-Labs/RakennustietoUpdate/README.md

-This repo contains multiple scripts the complete the entire task of identifying needs to to change existing construction cards due to a new law.
+This repo contains multiple scripts that together complete the entire task of identifying needs to to change existing construction cards due to a new law.

 The steps are as follows: